datanav/docs/gdpr-data-access-portal.rst

 the completed spreadsheet.

-The rest of the sheets in the spreadsheet is enumerated by data type, one per system in the "Data type" sheet of the configuration setup spreadsheet, see :ref:`the previous section <gdpr-data-types-purposes-configuration>` for details.
+The rest of the sheets in the spreadsheet is enumerated by data type, one per system in the "Data type" sheet of the configuration setup spreadsheet, see :doc:`the previous section <gdpr-data-types-purposes-configuration>` for details.

 These are the sheets that must be filled out by the receiver of the template and uploaded when finished.